ik-cloud-iam/aws-iam-manager/README.md

 `AIM` is capable of managing accounts with Cross-Account access.
 In order to do that we need to do three things:

 1. Establish a trust relationship between `Slave` account and `Master` Account (account where our Lambda is deployed).
 [Tutorial how to do that here](http://slides.com/rafalwilinski/deck)
 2. Create Policy document allowing our Lambda to assume role of other accounts IAM role.
+[Tutorial how to do that here](http://slides.com/rafalwilinski/deck-1)
 3. Update accounts configuration in DynamoDB table called `aim_roles`.
+[Tutorial how to do that here](http://slides.com/rafalwilinski/deck-2)

 ### Repository Structure